 How much did it cost to buy a home in Natomas, California in the the past week?

-The median price per square foot for a home in Natomas decreased in the last week to $308.
-That’s $39 less than the Sacramento County median.
-Prior to this, the median price per square foot of a home sold in Natomas was $310.
+The median price per square foot for a home in Natomas increased in the last week to $331.
+That’s $16 less than the Sacramento County median.
+Prior to this, the median price per square foot of a home sold in Natomas was $308.

-The best deal can be found in Galt, where the median price per square foot of a home sold is $305.
+The best deal can be found in The Delta, where the median price per square foot of a home sold is $293.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by humans in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.